Candy (Mandy Moore song): Music video

 The music video to promote the single and album was directed by Chris Robinson.
 Filmed in July 1999, the video begins with shots of a typical neighborhood, with the camera eventually zooming in to Mandy Moore's bedroom.
 After Moore's friends (played by the members of the female pop group P.Y.T.) call Moore from outside her bedroom window, her friends get in a green Volkswagen New Beetle (with the VW logos removed) and Moore drives her friends to their destination.
 A boy skateboarding with friends in the neighborhood notices Moore as her car passes him by.
 Moore and her friends arrive at a diner called Cadillac Jack's.
 After being seated, the same boy from earlier shows up in the diner with his friends.
 He and Moore steal glances at each other from across the diner.
 The video intercuts between Moore dancing outside the diner with her friends and her crush driving his Vespa-style scooter through the neighborhood, accompanied by Moore.
 The end of the music video shows Moore and her dancers in an empty pool, surrounded by the skateboarders doing laps.

 Live performances

 Moore performed the Wade Robson Remix version during Summer Music Mania 2000.

 Legacy

 Though Moore has expressed distaste for the teen pop beginnings of her early music career, she has since embraced "Candy" and performs the song as part of her set list at her shows.
 "Candy" was covered by Tiffany Giardina for her 2009 album No Average Angel.
-The song was featured in the 2000 movie Center Stage, as well as on the first episode of 2019 comedy series PEN15.
+The song was featured in the 2000 movie Center Stage, as well as in "First Day", the first episode of 2019 comedy series Pen15.
 The 2021 music video for "Brutal" by Olivia Rodrigo contained visual references to Y2K-era pop culture like the "Candy" video, including the lime green VW bug and a nod to Moore's hairstyle.
-Candy was featured in one of the scenes in the Netflix movie Senior Year (2022), starring Australian actress Rebel Wilson.
+"Candy" was featured in one of the scenes in the Netflix movie Senior Year (2022), starring Australian actress Rebel Wilson.